Ride On (film): Plot

 Lao Luo is a prolific stuntman who works with his Red Hare, his deformed-at-birth stunt horse who he saved from euthanasia.
 His life is falling apart - he had suffered a serious injury that sent him bankrupt 8 years ago and lost the custody of his daughter, Xiao Bao, after divorcing his late wife while she was still young.
 One night, Lao and Red Hare get into a fight with debt collectors and they soon learn Red Hare is at risk of being auctioned after their original company went bankrupt.
 Lao seeks legal help from Bao, now a university student studying law, and despite being reluctant at first, she offers him the services of her boyfriend, Naihua.

 Meanwhile, after Lao's fight with the debt collectors goes viral, he and Red Hare are hired for several films, with Bao becoming his agent ad litem.
 Although they are able to help each other during tough situations, Bao soon expresses discomfort at Lao's stunt work, fearing that he and Red Hare might suffer dangerous injuries.
 After Lao embarrasses Bao in front of Naihua's parents, she leaves him in disgust.
 Afterwards, Lao and Red Hare get seriously injured during a stunt and as a result, Lao is sent to the hospital.
 While searching Lao's home for an ID card, Bao learns that he has saved CCTV footage of a failed meeting he had with her when she was younger.
 A touched Bao reconciles with Lao at the hospital, and Lao promises to stop doing stunt work.

 On one night, Lao wakes up to witness the debt collectors trying to steal Red Hare; after a brief confrontation, he pays his debt and invites Dami Ge, the leading debt-collecting thug, to become one of his disciples.
 The next day, Yuanjie, Lao's apprentice, invites him for a role in his film which pays homage to stunt work - Lao accepts as a final job, to Bao's dismay.
 Whilst filming, Lao insists on performing a dangerous stunt himself, but is unable to finish it after remembering Bao's words and quits the job.
-Despite being able to reconcile with Bao once again, Lao loses Red Hare's case, and is forced to sell them to a company.
+Despite being able to reconcile with Bao once again, Lao loses Red Hare's case, and is forced to sell him to a company.
 Refusing to leave them torn apart, Bao and Naihua convince the company's CEO, He Xin, to return Red Hare and show him footage of Lao's previous stunt work to display his dedication to his work.
 He Xin returns Red Hare to Lao, explaining that he intended to return the horse already - Red Hare had attempted to starve himself while being owned by the company.
 He Xin leaves as Lao, Bao, and Naihua reunite with Red Hare.